caocscar/workshops/pyspark sparksql/pyspark.md

 **Note**: `udf` stands for user defined function.

 ## Replacing Values
-Suppose you want to replace the number 10 with the value 3.
+Suppose you want to replace the RxDevice and FileId with other arbitrary values.
 ```
 newvalues = df.replace(10, 3, ['RxDevice']).replace(922233, 99, 'FileId')
 newvalues.show()